Admission to events

-Registration fees for conferences and seminars, paid in advance or on the day, will generally be regarded as payment for the right of admission.
+Registration fees for conferences and seminars, paid in advance or on the day, will generally be an admission payment.

 What is an event?

-An event is taken as referring to something, which has the nature of a specific event taking place for a predetermined duration, at a particular location, for example a two day trade exhibition.
+An event is something specific taking place for a certain duration, at a particular location.
+For example, a two-day trade exhibition.

 What rate of VAT applies to admissions?

 The rate of Value-Added Tax (VAT) applicable to admissions will depend on the type of event being held.
-Some examples are set out below, but these are not exhaustive.
+Some examples are below, but these are not exhaustive.